TL;DR

 The real barrier wasn’t AI.
 It was trust.

 Organisers weren’t worried about setting up Messenger.
-They were worried about what would happen if it got something wrong.
-Turning the assistant on meant letting software speak on behalf of their event.
+They were worried about what happens if it gets something wrong.
+Turning it on meant letting software speak on behalf of their event.
+Adoption came down to confidence, not capability.

-Designing Messenger therefore meant doing more than building an AI assistant.
-We needed to reduce anxiety, build confidence, and make the value obvious quickly.
+This reframed the problem.
+Messenger didn’t just need to answer questions.
+It needed to reduce anxiety, build confidence, and make its value obvious quickly.

 Instant comprehension and excitement